EFFECTIVE Friday 3rd September 2021 AT BOOTERSTOWN PARISH

 NO 7:30am Mass – this mass will not resume

-The church will open from 10:45 am – 5:00pm for quiet personal prayer should you wish to call in from Monday –Sunday.
+The church will remain open following 10:00am mass until 5:00pm for quiet personal prayer should you wish to call in from Monday – Sunday.
 We encourage parishioners and friends to call in for private prayer.

-Funeral masses will be celebrated at 11:00am and maximum attendance at this time is 25.
-Funerals will be live streamed via webcam also.
+Funeral masses will be celebrated at 11:00am and maximum attendance at this time is 200.

 The Parish Office and Pastoral Centre will remain closed on Mondays.
 The Parish Office is open from 9:00am – 1:00pm Tuesday – Friday.
 Also available via phone or email for any queries.